Climbing hold: Polyester resin

 In the early days, most companies that manufactured holds used a resin mixture.
-Early mixtures of polyester resin had issues with wear and tear, often becoming chipped and cracked.
+Early mixtures of polyester resin (PE) had issues with wear and tear, often becoming chipped and cracked.
 The chipped or broken edge of a resin hold can often provide an unintended place to grab that can be sharp or otherwise dangerous to the climber.
 Because resin holds are not flexible, they may crack if they are being tightened down on a wall that is not completely flat.
 Modern polyester mixes have largely overcome these problems.
 A final problem is the weight of resin holds.
 As hold sizes have grown and grown, in many cases resin has become an impractical material to use.
 However, using a process known as hollow-backing the weight of the hold can be dramatically reduced.
 Modern production methods such as hollow-backing are keeping polyester as the preferred choice for many climbing walls and hold production companies.

 Other materials

-Machined natural stone holds are intended to give climbers a real stone feel.
-Due to processing costs, they are more expensive than resin holds and require extra care when installing.
-They are purported to be more environmentally friendly, and to bring the feeling of outdoor climbing to indoor climbing walls.

-A rubber-like backing may be placed on each hold in an effort to prevent the holds from spinning.
-This technique has had mixed success, as eventually the rubber backing begins to peel away from the wall, providing a similar unintended handhold as the chipped resin might.
-The softer mixture is more durable than a brittle resin, but with uneven climbing walls and overtightening these holds develop slow cracks that eventually render the hold useless.

 "Synthetic rock" (resin/rock powder mixture) combined with slippery hard plastic is another innovation.
 The texture of these holds is quite like outdoor rock, allowing hold shapes that would be dangerous with a more slippery material.

 Corn and soy based resins are being developed for use in climbing holds.
 The goal is an "environmentally friendly" hold material that is also light and durable.